jbpost2/Basics-of-R-for-Data-Science-and-Statistics/CourseFiles.md

 </h4>

-The course provides participants an introduction to utilizing R for writing reproducible reports and presentations that easily embed R output, using online repositories and version control software for collaboration, creation of basic websites using R, and the development of interactive dashboards and web applets.

-I am in the process of updating this material.
-It will be ready by the first week of August (since that is when I have to teach it :).
+Students will learn about the following topics:

+    The R Markdown language

+    How to automate reports with R Markdown

+    Use of git and github for collaboration and version control

+    Basic creation of websites through Markdown and github

+    R Shiny web apps

 <hr>
 <h4>